pazusoba/core/README.md

 The goal is to find a good enough path quickly.
 Ideally, it should be short, cascading and aiming for max combo (except that it is never that ideal).

 ## My approach
 A speicial priority queue is used which limits the size to a fixed number.
 Only states with a better score than the best can be inserted to the queue.
 Thus, this is a greedy approch.
-Overall, it is better than me but it struggles to do 8 combo. **Btw, now it always start from location (2, 0) and it might not work for all boards.**
+Overall, it is better than me but it struggles to do 8 combo.

+### Issues
+The main issue is that it is shortsighted and might filter out better solutions early on.
+I am thinking of looking ahead.
+The number will decrease as the step increases because there are more states deep down the tree.
+In the beginning, it is good to search down a little bit and see what's going on.

 ## How to compile
 This is written on a windows computer so I am using the `mingw` package from `choco`.